China detains 12 over Tianjin blasts, accuses officials of dereliction

 The agency said in an English-language report they had been arrested.
 In China, criminal detention precedes arrest, which happens only once police level formal charges.

-Tianjin Port Holdings (600717.SS), the listed entity of the port’s main operator, said it understood from the Xinhua website that its chairman, Zheng Qingyue, was being investigated for dereliction of duty and its vice-chairman was temporarily taking over his duties.
+Tianjin Port Holdings, the listed entity of the port’s main operator, said it understood from the Xinhua website that its chairman, Zheng Qingyue, was being investigated for dereliction of duty and its vice-chairman was temporarily taking over his duties.

 The company was operating normally, it said in a stock exchange statement.